-When a person dies without leaving a will, he or she is considered to have died intestate.
+When a person dies without leaving a will, they are considered to have died intestate.
 The person’s estate will still be settled and property will still be divided among the heirs.
-However, some special rules will apply; having a knowledgeable attorney on your side is a must.
+However, some special rules will apply, and having a knowledgeable attorney on your side is a must.

-At the Law Offices of Paula R. Moore, our attorney is experienced in Texas intestacy law and can guide you through what may be a complicated process.
-If you want to know what happens when there is no will, we can provide the answers.
-Contact our law office online or call 817-332-2300 to schedule a consultation with intestacy lawyer Paula Moore.
+At the Law Offices of Paula R. Moore, I am experienced in Texas intestacy law and can guide you through what may be a complicated process.
+I can provide the answers to your questions about what happens when there is no will.
+Contact my law office through my online contact form or by calling 817-332-2300 to schedule a consultation with me.

-When there is no will, Texas law will determine how the estate is to be administered and divided.
+When there is no will, Texas law dictates how the estate is to be administered and divided.
 When all family members are in agreement, the process can be relatively simple and efficient.
-However, when disagreement occurs, the process may be lengthy and complicated.
+However, when disagreement occurs, the process can become lengthy and complicated.

-Fort Worth estates attorney Paula R. Moore has more than 15 years of experience helping families resolve difficult legal situations.
-She will guide you and your loved ones through the intestacy process.
+I have more than 15 years of experience helping families resolve disputes that arise during estate administration, and I can guide you and your loved ones through the intestacy process.

 To administer an estate without a will, all heirs must be located and identified.
-How the property is divided is determined by how close an heir is in relation to the deceased.
-Typically, surviving spouses and children are first in line to inherit the estate, after which the law will look to other blood relatives.
+How the property is divided is determined by how close each heir’s family relationship is to the deceased.
+Typically, surviving spouses and children are first in line to inherit the estate.
+After the immediate family, other blood relatives are considered based on how distant their relation is to the deceased.
 It is important to find all potential heirs to ensure that the estate is administered properly under the law.

-Sometimes the court may find it necessary to appoint what is called an “attorney ad litem” to help locate all potential heirs.
-A skilled lawyer can explain the process to you and let you know exactly how things are expected to work out.
+Sometimes, the court may find it necessary to appoint what is called an “attorney ad litem” to help locate all potential heirs.
+I can explain the process to you and let you know exactly how things are expected to work out.
 Attempting to navigate the system on your own may prove to be an expensive and time-consuming affair.
-You should speak with our qualified attorney to ensure that everything gets done according to the law.
+You should speak with me to ensure that everything gets done according to the law.